-It is a rare disease characterized by the delay in physical development, which makes the person look like a child when in reality, they are an adult.
+It is a rare disease characterized by a delay in physical development, which makes the person look like a child when in reality, they are an adult.

-The diagnosis is basically made from the physical examination since the characteristics are quite evident.
+The physical examination makes the diagnosis since the characteristics are pretty evident.

-However, it is not yet known what actually causes the syndrome, but scientists believe that it is due to genetic mutations capable of slowing down the aging process and therefore delaying the characteristic alterations of puberty, for example.
+However, it is not yet known what causes the syndrome.
+Still, scientists believe that it is due to genetic mutations capable of slowing down the aging process and therefore delaying the characteristic alterations of puberty, for example.

 However, it is not yet officially recognized as a medical condition.